-Logically, the percentage of people who sustain serious injuries in motorcycle accidents is significantly greater than the percentage associated with car accidents; the rider’s body is exposed to impact with the other vehicle involved in the crash, the ground, etc. Still, motorcycles are quite popular even in rainy Oregon.
+Logically, the percentage of people who sustain serious injuries in a motorcycle accident is significantly greater than the percentage associated with car accidents; the rider’s body is exposed to impact with the other vehicle involved in the crash, the ground, etc. Still, motorcycles are quite popular even in rainy Oregon.
 As of 2009, there were 131,204 registered motorcycles in the State of Oregon, and more than 235,000 Oregonians had motorcycle endorsements on their drivers licenses.

 There is also data regarding motorcycle accidents that occur in here in Oregon.
 According to data compiled by Oregon ODOT, during the years 2010 through 2014, there were an average of 994 motorcycle accidents in Oregon each of those years.
 Per the same data source, on average 989 motorcycle riders were injured in motorcycle accidents that occurred in Oregon in each of those same years, and there was also an average of 40 motorcycle rider deaths in each of those same years.